Proper Foot Health

 Treatment for plantar fasciitis involves stretching exercises and anti-inflammatory medications.
 Icing your foot and using night splints at night is also helpful.
 Wearing specially designed jell cushions during the day is ideal.
 Surgical intervention is rarely necessary.

+Achilles tendonitis and Achilles tendon ruptures are two other common foot health conditions.
 The Achilles tendon connects your calf muscle to your heel and allows you to push down on the gas pedal or raise up onto your toes.
 People can experience a traumatic rupture above the heel bone when the tendon tears in half and you hear a large pop or experience a sensation that feels like someone has hit you on the back of your leg with a bat.
 Swelling and pain occurs immediately and you will not be able to walk using that leg.
 The middle-aged population, especially men, and those who are active in sporting activities that require a sudden burst of speed or jumping are at high risk.